DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 19 passengers

-Notes: It competes with the Global 7500 and follows the G650 and G650ER.
-It is one of the largest private jets in the world.
+Notes: It competes with the Global 7500 and follows on from the G650 and G650ER.
+It is one of the world’s largest private jets.

 Price: 68 million euros